-Your family member or friend just had a preemie baby, and you are desperate to provide help and support wherever possible but aren’t quite sure where to start.
+Your family member or friend just had a NICU baby, and you are eager to provide help and support wherever possible but aren’t quite sure where to start.
 The first weeks and sometimes months, while the baby is in the NICU, are very stressful for parents.
-One of the most thoughtful ways to support parents of a preemie is a NICU care basket – a gift basket or package you can deliver to the hospital or leave on their doorstep.
+One of the most thoughtful ways to support parents of a NICU baby is a NICU care basket – a gift basket or package you can deliver to the hospital or leave on their doorstep.

-We went to the experts, NICU parent veterans, for ideas on what they would appreciate and what would help them the most during their preemie’s NICU stay.
+We went to the experts, current and graduate NICU parents, for ideas on what they would appreciate and what would help them the most during their baby’s NICU stay.
 Individual circumstances must be given careful consideration, so pick and choose the best options if you’re preparing a NICU care basket, or even let NICU parents browse through the list and tell you what they would like the most.

 Gift Cards, Food, & Money